 Olive Garden: The look and feel of Renaissance Italy is sprinkled through much of the game, and most so in South Figaro.

-One-Hit Kill: Doom/Death spell, weapons that randomly cast Doom (Doom Darts, Soul Sabre) and weapons that randomly instant-kills foes (Striker/Shadow, Assassin, Scimitar, Wing Edge, Trump).
-One of Cyan's bushido/swordtech moves will do this too.
+One-Hit Kill: The Death spell, weapons that randomly cast Death (Death Tarot, Soul Sabre) and weapons that randomly instant-kills foes (Ichigeki, Assassin's Dagger, Zantetsuken, Wing Edge, Viper Darts).
+One of Cyan's Bushido moves will do this too.